pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 ## Step 5.
 Deploy TiDB clusters

-Refer to [Deploy a TiDB Cluster across Multiple Kubernetes Clusters](deploy-tidb-cluster-across-multiple-kubernetes.md), and deploy a TidbCluster CR for each EKS cluster.
+Refer to [Deploy a TiDB Cluster across Multiple Kubernetes Clusters](deploy-tidb-cluster-across-multiple-kubernetes.md) and deploy a `TidbCluster` CR for each EKS cluster.
 Note the following operations:

 * You must deploy the TidbCluster CR in the corresponding namespace configured in the [Configure CoreDNS](#configure-coredns) section.
 Otherwise, the TiDB cluster will fail to start.

 * The cluster domain of each cluster must be set to "cluster.local".

 Take Cluster 1 as an example.
-When deploy the `TidbCluster` CR to Cluster 1, specify `metadata.namespace` as `${namespace_1}`:
+When you deploy the `TidbCluster` CR to Cluster 1, specify `metadata.namespace` as `${namespace_1}`:

 ```yaml
 apiVersion: pingcap.com/v1alpha1